Cruise Ships Ban Casino Smoking Because Of COVID-19 Omicron Variant

 Put out that cigarette: Smoking bans in cruise ship casinos are among the changes being made in response to the omicron variant.

 Carnival Cruise Line has banned smoking in its casino through January 31, 2022.
-Holland America Line and Princess Cruises have also nixed smoking in the casino as well, in updated health and safety protocols that are in force through March 31, 2022 for both brands.
+Holland America Line and Princess Cruises have also nixed smoking in the casino, in updated health and safety protocols that are in force through March 31, 2022, for both brands.

 The smoking ban is in addition to other changes that cruise lines are making, now that omicron case numbers are on the rise in the U.S. Many cruise lines are now requiring everyone onboard, whether they are vaccinated or not, to wear masks in public places.